isomerpages/cris-actris/newsroom-and-events/in-the-news-and-media-releases/_posts/2025-02-27-post-Leadership Transition at the Advanced Cell Therapy and Research Institute, Singapore (ACTRIS).md

 </div>
 <p>Adjunct Associate Professor Yap Eng Soo will be appointed as the Chief
 Medical Officer, ACTRIS from 1 March 2025 to 28 February 2028.</p>
-<p>Adj A/Prof Yap has been serving as Chief Medical Officer (Designate) from
+<p>Adj A/Prof Yap served as Chief Medical Officer (Designate), ACTRIS from
-1 Jan 2025 and will continue until 28 February 2025.</p>
+1 Jan 2025 to 28 February 2025.</p>
 <p>Adj A/Prof Yap is a familiar figure in ACTRIS, having been part of its
 original Implementation Office (IO) Team formed by Ministry of Health, Singapore (MOH).
 Specialising in thrombosis / haemostasis and benign haematology,